Using Game Design to Inform a Plastics Treaty: Fostering Collaboration between Science, Machine Learning, and Policymaking: Introduction

-\textbf{Scientific communications}: However, years after their formulation, growth opportunities still remain for using these ``explorable explanations'' in science communication (Victor, 2011).
-Discussing interactivity for scientific publications, Pierre Dragicevic et al. (2019) recently write that there remain ``very few concrete examples'' that use these important ideas.
-Continuing to speak in unresponsive media of papers and slides, unidirectional artifacts convey scientific findings but cannot listen to stakeholders' perspectives or ``respond'' to their ideas (Victor, 2014).
-Digital but trapped in virtual pieces of paper unable to ``react'' to users, this way of speaking forces audiences to ``blindly trust'' and miss out on ``the deep understanding that comes from dialogue and exploration'' (Victor, 2011).
+However, years after the formulation of these concepts for interactivity and knowledge building, Dragicevic et al. {[}27{]} write that Victor's ideas still remain uncommon with ``very few concrete examples'' in academic scientific communication.
+Continuing to speak in unresponsive media of papers and slides, the outputs of research still often cannot listen to stakeholders' perspectives or react to their ideas {[}79{]}, missing out on ``the deep understanding that comes from dialogue and exploration'' {[}77{]}.